oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Tuning Fetch Performance
 ========================

-To tune queries, you can adjust python-oracledb's internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
-This can reduce :ref:`round-trips <roundtrips>` which helps performance and scalability.
-Tune "array fetching" with :attr:`Cursor.arraysize` and tune "row prefetching" with :attr:`Cursor.prefetchrows`.
+To improve application performance and scalability you can adjust the sizes of python-oracledb's internal query result buffers.
+Increasing the buffers can reduce :ref:`round-trips <roundtrips>` to improve the overall speed of fetching rows across the network from the database.
+The buffer sizes can be used to tune the behavior of all python-oracledb :ref:`row fetching methods <fetching>` but do not affect how many rows are returned to your application by those methods.
+You should tune the buffers for optimal performance and memory usage.

+Tune "array fetching" with
+:attr:`Cursor.arraysize` and tune "row prefetching" with :attr:`Cursor.prefetchrows`.
 Set these before calling :meth:`Cursor.execute()`.
 The value used for prefetching can also be set in an